 When an applicant requests a very high face amount (death benefit), the insurer may request a credit report to ensure everything looks on the level.
 Unfortunately, in some cases, people in terrible financial conditions ask for a large amount of life insurance to commit suicide, and their dependents collect all the benefits of the policy.

 Insurance companies will often run online checks to determine what prescription drugs people purchase.
 For example, some applicants will try to conceal an illness such as diabetes or heart disease.
 The prescription drug purchase will show the purchased drugs, and then the underwriters will know what they are used for.

 How long does the underwriting time take from start to finish?

-The underwriting time on a conventional life insurance application takes on an average of four to six weeks.
-This time period can be shorter or longer depending on the life insurance company.
-One of the main factors outside the control of the underwriter is how fast can your doctor supply your medical records.
+Underwriting time on conventional life insurance applications takes an average of two to four weeks.
+Depending on the life insurance company and the applicant’s health, this period can be shorter or longer.
+One of the main factors outside the underwriter’s control is how fast your doctor can supply your medical records (if required).

 Once the records are received, the number of entries or medical conditions will affect how long the process takes.
-If an applicant does not have any medical conditions, the underwriting time will usually take much less time.
+Underwriting time will be less if an applicant has no medical condition.

 All the best,

 If you have any questions about life insurance applications or anything else, contact us today and let us help you.
 Our job is to help you get approved for the best policy for your needs with the lowest premium possible.
 You can also set up a time at your convenience to talk.